xai-foundation/sentry/docs/docs/operator/rpc.md

 # Operator Data From RPC Call

-On fallback we get the necessary data for the operator through these functions:
+In the case of a failed subgraph connection, we use the RPC fallback option to get the necessary data for the operator through these functions:

 ## getBoostFactor

+• **Description**: Get the boost factor for a key from the referee contract.

 • **Params**: `ownerPublicKey: string`